retrogradeorbit/bootleg/README.md

  - pod.retrogradeorbit.hickory.select
  - pod.retrogradeorbit.hickory.zip

+#### Compatibility

-When used as a pod, bootleg requires babashka 0.0.98 or higher.
+Bootleg 0.1.8 requires babashka 0.0.98 or higher.
+Bootleg 0.1.9 requires babashka 0.0.99 or higher.

 As a large library with lots of namespaces and functionality there may be parts that dont work correctly.
 Please open tickets for any such